google/pigweed/pw_function/docs.rst

 from Fuchsia with some changes to make it more suitable for embedded development.

-Functions are moveable, but not copyable.
+Functions are movable, but not copyable.
 This allows them to store and manage callables without having to perform bookkeeping such as reference counting, and avoids any reliance on dynamic memory management.
 The result is a simpler implementation which is easy to conceptualize and use in an embedded context.